 - Whiteman Gibbs Science Center: Lower floor by restroom area.

-- Student Life Center: Hallway by Holton Health Center and Registrar’s Office.
+- Student Life Center: Hallway by Holton Health Center and Student Development.

-- Sayre-DeCan: Lower hall by Learning Center with doors shut.
+- Sayre-DeCan: Lower hall by stairs with doors shut.

-- Smith Music Center: Inner hallway by band room, hall by practice rooms with doors shut, inner practice rooms (with no windows).
+- Smith Music Center: Inner hallway by band room, hall by practice rooms with doors shut or inner practice rooms (with no windows).

 - Physical Education Center: Locker rooms.